get-translated/ios-sdk/sample-app/README.md

 export GETTRANSLATED_API_KEY="your-api-key-here"
 ```

-**Important:** Get your API key from your project settings.
+**Important:** Get your API key from your [dashboard](https://www.gettranslated.ai/home/).
+Don't have an account?
+[Sign up for free](https://www.gettranslated.ai/signup/).

 ### 2. Add SDK Dependency

-The sample app needs to reference the GetTranslated SDK.
-You can do this in one of two ways:
+The sample app references the GetTranslated SDK from GitHub.
+The package dependency is already configured in the Xcode project.

-#### Option A: Local Package (Recommended for Development)
+If you need to update or re-add the dependency:

 1. In Xcode, go to **File → Add Packages...**
-2. Click **Add Local...**
+2. Enter the repository URL: `https://github.com/get-translated/ios-sdk.git`
-3. Navigate to `sdk/ios/GetTranslatedSDK` and select it
+3. Select version: `1.0.0` or `Up to Next Major Version`
 4. Add to your target

 ## Building and Running